arcseldon/api-example/README.md

 api-example
 ===========

-A working example of the grails-api-toolkit plugin.
+A working example of the grails-api-toolkit implemented within a project.

 Key pieces are: